 2. Draining the Lawn Will Become Easier

 Thick thatch can prevent the lawn from drying up, even days after it has rained.
-Think of it as all the crap that accumulates in the sink.
+Think of it as all the gunk that accumulates in the sink drain.
 It slows down the flow of water and prevents it from draining away.
 Thatch works similarly.

 Of course, stagnant water accumulated on the lawn is not good for the grass.
 During warm weather, wet thatch provides a perfectly moist environment resulting in the growth of fungal infections.
 It is also like an open invitation to lawn pests.
 Consequently, all of this can have a very detrimental effect on your lawn.

 Therefore, dethatching will remove this natural blockage and allow your lawn to drain better.